 - Explosions from combustible chemicals or substances

 - Careless or reckless behavior of other workers

-- Lack of communication from rig operators
+- Injuries caused by lack of communication from rig operators